s201236215H/learning-react/README.md

 run `npm run dev` to start the server
 run `npm run build` to compile assets

-## Current Stage
+## Achived
 1. Inject css to the page but not support HMR
 2. Compile js file to a bundle
 3. HMR in css and js (or html)
+4. Complie SASS

+## Ongoing
+1. Use es6 in webpack config
+2. create complex react components

 ## Up Next
-1. compile SASS
-2. Use es6 in webpack config
-3. create complex react components
+1. Apply things on php/nodejs framework
+2. More documentation